nervous-systems/java-unsigned-integers/biginteger-performance.md

-`toString` accepts a radix in which to represent the number, so it does a bunch of `divideAndRemainder` calls, and despite both implementing Knuth's Algorithm D, division is substantially faster in `UInt256`, which probably accounts for a large degree of the disparity.
+`toString` accepts a radix in which to represent the number, so it does a bunch of `divideAndRemainder` calls, and despite both implementing Knuth's Algorithm D, division is substantially faster in `UInt256` &mdash; which probably accounts for a large degree of the disparity.

 ```java